 Root Cause

-Ozone (O₃) attacks the double bonds in diene rubbers — primarily NBR and natural rubber.
-Even trace concentrations of ozone (as low as 0.01 ppm) can initiate cracking in stressed rubber surfaces.
-UV radiation accelerates the degradation.
+Ozone (O₃) attacks the double bonds in the polymer backbone of diene rubbers — primarily NBR, CR (neoprene), and natural rubber.
+Even trace ozone concentrations (as low as 0.01–0.1 ppm, typical of urban air) can initiate cracking in stressed rubber surfaces.
+UV radiation accelerates the process through photochemical generation of additional free radicals.

 Prevention

-• Do not specify NBR for outdoor applications, electrical environments or any location with ozone exposure
+- Do not specify NBR for outdoor applications, near electrical equipment, or in any environment with ozone exposure above ambient urban levels

-• Use EPDM for weather-exposed static seals and outdoor hydraulic systems
+- Specify EPDM for weather-exposed static seals and outdoor hydraulic systems; HNBR for dynamic outdoor service

-• Store unused O-rings away from UV light, ozone sources (electric motors, fluorescent lights) and heat
+- Store unused O-rings sealed in polyethylene bags away from UV light, ozone sources (electric motors, fluorescent lighting), and direct heat

 ---